Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 See what plans you qualify for in less than 2 minutes

 This is where the real cost gap between marketing price and actual spending lives.
-Many homeowners discover these issues at claim time — the worst possible moment.
+Many homeowners discover these issues at claim time, the worst possible moment.

 Payout Caps That Leave You Short

-Watch for Refrigerant Cost Gaps
+Watch for Refrigerant and Aggregate Caps

 Pre-Existing Conditions and Maintenance Exclusions

-Warranty companies can — and do — deny claims by citing:
+Warranty companies can (and do) deny claims by citing:

 • Pre-existing conditions identified in your home inspection